- Yes, dogs do get cold 🥶

 Do Dogs Get Cold?
 Let’s Sum Up

-So, do dogs get cold?
-Yes, they do, but how easily they will feel cold depends on many factors, such as their coats, muzzle shape, physical activity etc. But with a little extra care, you can keep your dog warm and healthy during the winter months.
+Ultimately, do dogs get cold?
+Yes, they do.
+How easily they will feel cold depends on many factors, such as their coat, muzzle shape, and physical activity.
+But with a little extra care, you can keep your dog warm and healthy during the winter months.
 Thanks for reading!

 - Do Cats Get Cold?
 How To Keep a Cat Warm In Winter